rickballard/CoCivium/projects/beaxa/README.md

 # Beaxa Subproject

 **Purpose:**
 AI-based moderation and trust scoring system, built to audit truth claims, bias, and threat models.
-BeAxa is CoCivium’s guardian protocol.
+BeAxa is CoCivium™’s guardian protocol.

 **Status:**
 Stubbed for future implementation and documentation.
-This subproject is aligned with CoCivium’s emergent architecture and ethical foundation.
+This subproject is aligned with CoCivium™’s emergent architecture and ethical foundation.

 **Coherence Estimate:**
 TBD (stub phase)